lextoumbourou/notes/notes/permanent/sample-rate.md

 Each sample is represented as a number, either an integer or float; the range will define the [Bit Depth](../journal/permanent/Bit%20Depth.md) of the audio file.

-Therefore, digital audio is represented as an array of numbers.
+An entire digital audio file is simply an array of numbers, usually with some information about the file in a header.
 The number of elements in the collection is $\text{ audio time (secs) } \times \text{ sample rate }$.
-Therefore, a higher sample rate will require more storage space.
+Therefore, higher sample rates will require more storage space.
 For stereo audio, it will be an array per channel.

 In Python, the sound is typically represented using a Numpy multidimensional array.
 Here we can see an example of loading an audio file using the [scipy](https://scipy.org/) library: